TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

    and setup tasks.
  - The SMP bring up code is modified to wake the waiting APs via the monitor address.
- - APs vector to rmpiggy and start up normally from that point.
+ - APs jump to rmpiggy and start up normally from that point.
  - SL platform module is registered as a late initcall module.
 It reads the TPM event log and extends the measurements taken into the TPM PCRs.
  - SL platform module initializes the securityfs interface to allow